Thairo Estrada

-Thairo Jose Estrada Villegas (born February 22, 1996) is a Venezuelan professional baseball infielder for the San Francisco Giants of Major League Baseball (MLB).
-Estrada signed with the New York Yankees as an international free agent in 2012.
-He was a 2015 New York-Pennsylvania League Mid-Season All Star, and a 2017 Eastern League Mid-Season and Post-Season All Star.
+Thairo Jose Estrada Villegas (born February 22, 1996) is a Venezuelan professional baseball second baseman who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Yankees, San Francisco Giants, and Colorado Rockies.

+Estrada signed with the Yankees as an international free agent in 2012.
 He was shot in early 2018 by robbers, with his recovery delaying the start of his season, in which he played with a bullet still lodged in his hip.
-He has previously played in MLB for the Yankees, with whom he made his MLB debut in 2019.
+He made his MLB debut in 2019 with the Yankees.